 Phalangeal fractures of the finger are typically due to direct blows to the hand.
-Most phalangeal fractures are treated non-operatively with splinting, but more serious and unstable fractures may require surgical treatment to prevent stiffness, malunion and decreased function.
-Phalangeal fractures may be seen in the setting of soft tissue injuries (e.g. nail bed, flexor tendon) that are of more pressing concern.
+Most phalangeal fractures are treated with a splint, but unstable fractures may require surgical treatment to prevent complications such as stiffness and malunion.
+Phalangeal fractures may be seen with other more serious injuries such as laceration of the nail bed or disruption of the flexor tendon.
+In those instances, treatment is directed more to the soft tissue injury.

 Structure and function